Registration and Enrollment

 - NDS students may have access to Poole courses on a case-by-case basis.
 NDS students having trouble enrolling in Poole courses should contact firstname.lastname@example.org.

 - Students in the Business Essentials Certificate should contact the Business Essentials program at email@example.com.
 Although this is primarily a Summer program, we will work to provide seats for students in the certificate in some cases.

 - Non-Poole students and general registration questions: email@example.com

 We will do our best to respond to your email within 24 hours but during busy times, it may take longer.

 Drop-in advising for Poole majors is available during the times specified here.
 Additional drop-in advising will be available for both Poole and non-Poole students during the first week of classes.
-Please check this page prior to the beginning of the Fall 2023 semester for specific days and times.
+Please check this page prior to the beginning of the Spring 2024 semester for specific days and times.

 A video presentation of the Poole CODA process and recommended coursework can be found here.